liz3/ledit/README.md

 # Ledit
-Very simple GPU Rendered text editor without any bullshit.
+Very simple GPU Rendered text editor without Bloat.
-With keybinds inspired by emacs.
+With keybinds inspired by emacs and a(partial) vim mode.
 Ledit runs on all 3 major operating systems: GNU/linux, macOS and Windows. if you just want to test the editor then [download it from the releases](https://github.com/liz3/ledit/releases/latest)